SAFedorov/CE-cryo-manifold-driver/External/readme.txt

-These folders should be copied to Documents\Arduino\libraries in orderto be included in compilation
+These folders should be copied to Documents\Arduino\libraries in order to be included during the compilation of project